swisscom/JCR-Hopper/CONTRIBUTING.md

 The `./gradlew check` command executes them all.
 To reformat code, use `./gradlew prettierFormat`.

+### Working on the GUI editor

+To run the editor GUI independently from AEM (and with mocked responses), the watch mode can be used:

+1. Install the NPM dependencies using `./gradlew npmInstall` (`npm ci` would also work but the Gradle task is preferred because it will use Gradle’s up-to-date checking mechanism).
+2. Run `npm run watch` to start both the development server and the JS bundler (parcel) in watch + hot reload mode.

 ### Commit Guidelines

 All your commits must follow the [conventional commit message format](https://www.conventionalcommits.org/en/v1.0.0/#summary).